FlowFuse/website/src/blog/2024/08/xmpp-with-node-red.md

 ## Configuring XMPP Node

 1. Drag the **xmpp out** node onto the canvas.
 2. Double-click on it and click the "+" icon next to the "Connect as" field.
-Enter your XMPP server host (IP or domain), port, your JID, and password, then click "Add" to save.
+Enter your XMPP server host (IP or domain), port, JID, and password, then click "Add" to save.

 ## Sending Messages to a Specific Client

 To send a message to a specific client, ensure that you have an account with the correct password and the Jabber ID (JID) of the recipient.

 1. Drag the **inject** node onto the canvas.
-Set the `msg.payload` to data you want to send in either plain text or XML.
+Set the `msg.payload` to the data you want to send in either plain text or XML.
 For demonstration purposes, use the following XML data:

 ```xml
    <message from="sender@example.com" to="recipient@example.com">